 While kids can be strapped in and take turns ringing the bell, they’ll need to be quite tall to actually help with the pedalling so make sure there are enough adults in your party!
-There are lots of places to stop off along the way if you need a break from pedalling, including playgrounds near the Freyberg Pool on Oriental Parade and the grassy area and playground at Waitangi Park (near where you pick up the crocodile bike).
+There are lots of places to stop off along the way if you need a break from pedalling, including playgrounds near the Freyberg Pool on Oriental Parade, the grassy area and playground at Waitangi Park (near where you pick up the crocodile bike) and the playground at Frank Kitts Park.
 You can grab a takeaway coffee and snack from numerous places along the way including Poneke Cafe on Clyde Quay (opens at 7am weekdays and 8am weekends).
 The Waka (Maori canoes) are also worth taking a break to see.
-These are housed in the Wharewaka on Odlins Plaza and can be viewed through big glass windows even if it’s not open to the public.
+These are housed in the Wharewaka on Odlins Plaza and can be viewed through big glass windows even if when it’s closed.

 Related tagsOutside, Wellington, Wellington City

 Tel: 04 298 6680

 Address: Unit 5/20 Herd Street, Wellington CBD opposite Chaffers’ Dock.
 There’s paid parking on Herd Street and P120 at the weekends along Oriental Parade.

 Open: daily during the school holidays otherwise just Saturday, Sunday & Public Holidays 10am – dusk, weather permitting.